Get insider access

 61.56%

-The Samsung CU7000 has an okay color gamut.
+The Samsung Crystal UHD CU7000 has an okay color gamut.
 It doesn't support a wide color gamut, but it has good coverage of the DCI-P3 color space, which is the most common color space for HDR content.
 Unfortunately, its colors are generally undersaturated, and its tone mapping isn't accurate.
-The TV's coverage of the increasingly used Rec.
-2020 color space is inadequate, so it's not future-proof.
+The TV's coverage of the wider Rec.
+2020 color space is inadequate, with accuracy errors throughout.
+Almost all colors are significantly off the mark, especially greens, purples, and reds.

 5.0